 Tips for Making an L Color Diamond Look Whiter

 If you have an L color diamond and you want to make it appear more white, there are surprisingly a bunch of handy tips to know.
 Here are our top insider tips.

 Rings normally have one of two metal colors used in the setting – yellow and white.

 For very white diamonds (think D color – J color), the preferred metal color that you will want to use is white (either platinum or white gold).
 The metal will complement the diamond perfectly.

 For diamonds that are L color and downwards, our expert tip is to use yellow gold.
 Yellow gold will reflect against the diamond, giving the illusion that the diamond is only yellowish because of the mounting.
-It takes so much yellow perceived yellowness out of the L color.
+It takes so much perceived yellowness out of the L color.